 The Hall of Fame hosts live music performances year-round, so no matter when you visit, you are guaranteed to catch an amazing act performing here.
 Start your tour among the many exhibits detailing the origin of the genre, and learn about the people, instruments, and culture that turned bluegrass into the musical phenomenon it is today.

 After checking out the museum, make your way over to one of the many stages to hear bluegrass come to life in a live concert from some musical legends and some bluegrass newcomers.
 Inductees into their Hall of Fame include Earl Scruggs, the Carter Family, Ricky Skaggs, and New Grass Revival.

-Chain Rock Trail at Pine Mountain
+Hike the Chain Rock Trail at Pine Mountain

 If you’re looking for the best hiking in Kentucky, look no further than the Chain Rock Trail at Pine Mountain.
 It’s an outstanding spot for a nature walk with some stunning views to reward hikers for their efforts!